tailhook/lithos/docs/config.rst

    image-dir-levels: 2

 Images are located in ``/opt/app2-images/service1/version1``.
-I.e. two directory components to the image dir.
+I.e. two directory components below the image dir.
 Arbitrary :opt:`image-dir-levels` can be used.
 Only fixed number of components supported for each specific sandbox, though.